XDR record shipment lifecycle

 If the transaction queue fills faster than XDR can ship to the remote destination, Aerospike switches to recovery mode.
 After XDR catches up, it switches back to using the transaction queue.

-There is a distinct XDR transaction queue for each DC, namespace and partition permutation.
-This means that each record modified in a namespace enabled for XDR shipping to a remote DC destination is placed according to its partition in the correct XDR transaction queues.
-Because a namespace may be configured to ship to multiple remote DCs, the record's metadata may be placed in multiple XDR transaction queues simultaneously.
+There is a distinct XDR transaction queue for each datacenter, namespace and partition permutation.
+This means that each record modified in a namespace enabled for XDR shipping is placed according to its partition in the correct XDR transaction queues.
+Because a namespace may be configured to ship to multiple remote destinations, the record's metadata may be placed in multiple XDR transaction queues simultaneously.

 Transaction threadsโ

-The various transaction threads manage a record throught the lifecycle.
+The various transaction threads manage a record throughout the lifecycle.
 The threads include:

 XDR recovery modeโ

-When the XDR transaction queue gets full, the queue is dropped and XDR goes into recovery mode.
-In this mode, XDR scans the full primary index to compare a record's last ship time (LST) to its last update time (LUT)) in order to ship instead of using the transaction queue.
+When the XDR transaction queue is full, the queue is dropped and XDR goes into recovery mode.
+In this mode, XDR scans the full primary index to compare a record's last ship time (LST) to its last update time (LUT) instead of using the transaction queue.

 Diagram explanationโ

-The following diagram shows the lifecycle of a record from a single partition in a single namespace in a single DC.
+The following diagram shows the lifecycle of a record from a single partition in a single namespace in a single datacenter.
 These processes occur for all partitions and namespaces in a live environment.

 - Dashed boxes indicate a process stage.